spxbhuhb/adaptive/README.md

 * [Plugin] the compiler plugin that performs all the code transformations
 * [Lib] application level code that uses Core and Plugin

-# Building Z2
+# Building Adaptive

 Run the `build` task of the root project.

 Building the project publishes the Kotlin compiler plugin into the local Maven repository.
-This is necessary as `z2-lib` needs the Kotlin plugin to compile.
+This is necessary as `adaptive-lib` needs the Kotlin plugin to compile.
 To publish into Maven local you have to set up the signing as documented in [The Signing Plugin](https://docs.gradle.org/current/userguide/signing_plugin.html).
 Long story short, put the following info into your `gradle.properties`: